Fishermans Bend, Port Melbourne

 University of Melbourne

-In 2017, Development Victoria acquired the former General Motors Holden (GMH) site in Port Melbourne.
+Development Victoria acquired the former General Motors Holden (GMH) site in Port Melbourne in 2017 when it was a vacant industrial site.

-The GMH site is part of Fishermans Bend, Australia’s largest urban renewal project, consisting of five precincts across two municipalities – the City of Melbourne and the City of Port Phillip.
+The Fishermans Bend Innovation Precinct is part of Fishermans Bend, Australia’s largest urban renewal project, consisting of five precincts across two municipalities – the City of Melbourne and the City of Port Phillip.

 By 2050, Fishermans Bend is expected to be home to approximately 80,000 residents, and provide employment for up to 80,000 people.